-'his note gives a brief summary of comments received and identifies key characteristics, which help to determine ne distinctive character of each settlement.
-These key points, along with more detailed comments received, will e incorporated into the townscape character assessment report.
+This note gives a brief summary of comments received and identifies key characteristics, which help to determine the distinctive character of each settlement.
+These key points, along with more detailed comments received, will be incorporated into the townscape character assessment report.